Cartesi (CTSI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cartesi Historical Price

-According to the latest data gathered on Cartesi live price page, the current price of Cartesi is 0.069087USD.
-The circulating supply of Cartesi(CTSI) is 867.95M CTSI , giving it a market capitalization of $59.91M.
+According to the latest data gathered on Cartesi live price page, the current price of Cartesi is 0.065074USD.
+The circulating supply of Cartesi(CTSI) is 868.60M CTSI , giving it a market capitalization of $56.49M.

 The Cartesi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CTSI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.